Bomber Task Force in Guam

-U.S. Air Force Capt.
-Jonathan Hutnicki, pilot, assigned to the 23rd Expeditionary Bomb Squadron and Airmen from the 5th Maintenance Squadron prepare for a routine Bomber Task Force mission at Andersen Air Force Base, Guam, Feb.
+U.S. Air Force B-52H Stratofortress bombers assigned to the 23rd Expeditionary Bomb Squadron conduct a routine Bomber Task Force mission departing and returning to Andersen Air Force Base, Guam, Feb.
 16, 2024.
-Bomber missions provide opportunities to train and work with our Allies and partners in joint and coalition operations and exercises.
-(U.S. Air Force photo by Master Sgt.
+BTF missions are designed to showcase PACAF’s ability to deter, deny, and dominate any influence or aggression from adversaries or competitors.
+We will continue to assure Allies and partners while simultaneously deterring opportunistic acts of aggression through forward presence and the ability to rapidly respond to crises.
+(U.S. Air Force video by Master Sgt.
 Amy Picard)

 |Date Taken: